-At December 31, 2022, the Company had cash and cash equivalents of \$69.7 million.
-The Company believes that its cash and cash equivalents will be sufficient to fund its working capital requirements over twelve months from the date these financial statements are issued.
+We had cash and cash equivalents of \$45.8 million as of December 31, 2023.
+We believe that our cash and cash equivalents and cash flows from operations will be sufficient to fund our obligations over twelve months from the date these consolidated financial statements are issued.